Spider

-The species Bagheera kiplingi was described as herbivorous in 2008, but all other known species are predators, mostly preying on insects and on other spiders, although a few large species also take birds and lizards.
-It is estimated that the world's 25 million tons of spiders kill 400–800 million tons of prey per year.
-Spiders use a wide range of strategies to capture prey: trapping it in sticky webs, lassoing it with sticky bolas, mimicking the prey to avoid detection, or running it down.
-Most detect prey mainly by sensing vibrations, but the active hunters have acute vision, and hunters of the genus Portia show signs of intelligence in their choice of tactics and ability to develop new ones.
+The species Bagheera kiplingi was described as herbivorous in 2008, but all other known species are predators, mostly preying on insects and other spiders, although a few large species also take birds and lizards.
+An estimated 25 million tons of spiders kill 400–800 million tons of prey every year.
+Spiders use numerous strategies to capture prey: trapping it in sticky webs, lassoing it with sticky bolas, mimicking the prey to avoid detection, or running it down.
+Most detect prey mainly by sensing vibrations, but the active hunters have acute vision and hunters of the genus Portia show signs of intelligence in their choice of tactics and ability to develop new ones.
 Spiders' guts are too narrow to take solids, so they liquefy their food by flooding it with digestive enzymes.
 They also grind food with the bases of their pedipalps, as arachnids do not have the mandibles that crustaceans and insects have.

-To avoid being eaten by the females, which are typically much larger, male spiders identify themselves to potential mates by a variety of complex courtship rituals.
+To avoid being eaten by the females, which are typically much larger, male spiders identify themselves as potential mates by a variety of complex courtship rituals.
 Males of most species survive a few matings, limited mainly by their short life spans.
-Females weave silk egg-cases, each of which may contain hundreds of eggs.
+Females weave silk egg cases, each of which may contain hundreds of eggs.
 Females of many species care for their young, for example by carrying them around or by sharing food with them.
 A minority of species are social, building communal webs that may house anywhere from a few to 50,000 individuals.
-Social behavior ranges from precarious toleration, as in the widow spiders, to co-operative hunting and food-sharing.
-Although most spiders live for at most two years, tarantulas and other mygalomorph spiders can live up to 25 years in captivity.
+Social behavior ranges from precarious toleration, as in the widow spiders, to cooperative hunting and food-sharing.
+Although most spiders live for at most two years, tarantulas and other mygalomorph spiders can live for over 20 years.

 While the venom of a few species is dangerous to humans, scientists are now researching the use of spider venom in medicine and as non-polluting pesticides.
-Spider silk provides a combination of lightness, strength and elasticity that is superior to that of synthetic materials, and spider silk genes have been inserted into mammals and plants to see if these can be used as silk factories.
-As a result of their wide range of behaviors, spiders have become common symbols in art and mythology symbolizing various combinations of patience, cruelty and creative powers.
+Spider silk provides a combination of lightness, strength and elasticity superior to synthetic materials, and spider silk genes have been inserted into mammals and plants to see if these can be used as silk factories.
+As a result of their wide range of behaviors, spiders have become common symbols in art and mythology, symbolizing various combinations of patience, cruelty and creative powers.
 An irrational fear of spiders is called arachnophobia.